Why did Russia invade Ukraine and what could happen next?

 How is the situation at present?

-At present, it is believed that Russian citizens are staring to see Mr Putin’s misjudgement of the war, as the country suffers devastating losses and economic consequences in the course of the conflict, which will reach the one-year-mark at the start of 2023.
+After months of costly and violent warfare, it is believed that Russian citizens are finally beginning to see through the fog of Kremlin propaganda and understand Mr Putin’s misjudgement of the war for what it is.

+Despite being the aggressor, their country has suffered devastating losses and economic consequences too as a result of its leadership’s actions and a growing reluctance to see more conscripts killed and living standards fall, especially in support of a war so ill-defined, is likely and could eventually lead to street protests.

-Sir Jeremy Fleming – director of the intelligence, cyber and security agency GCHQ – said Russians are feeling the consequences of the Kremlin leaders “war choice”.
+Sir Jeremy Fleming – director of the intelligence, cyber and security agency GCHQ – said Russians are now feeling the consequences of the Kremlin leader’s “war choice”.

-Russia responded to strikes on a major bridge connecting Crimea to Russia by launching a widespread bombardment of missiles into Ukraine, some killing civilians in Kyiv.
-Mr Putin called the destruction of the bridge along the Kerch strait, “an act of terrorism aimed at destroying critically important civilian infrastructure”.
+In October, Russia responded to Ukrainian strikes on a major bridge connecting Crimea to its territory by launching a widespread missile bombardment of Ukraine, some of which killed civilians in Kyiv.

+Mr Putin called the destruction of the bridge along the Kerch Strait, “an act of terrorism aimed at destroying critically important civilian infrastructure”.

-In response to these attacks, Mr Zelensky accused Russia of trying to wipe his country “off the face of the earth.”
-Ukrainian foreign minister Dmytro Kuleba added that the missile strikes across Ukraine on Monday showed Mr Putin “is a terrorist who talks with missiles.”
+In response to these assaults, Mr Zelensky accused Russia of trying to wipe his country “off the face of the earth” while his foreign minister, Dmytro Kuleba, added that the strikes show Mr Putin “is a terrorist who talks with missiles.”

-Meanwhile, the West continues to assess the risk of nuclear warfare as a result of escalating fighting in Ukraine.
-Mr Biden warned that the conflict could lead to “nuclear armageddon.”
-However, the White House has insisted that it has no reason to believe there is an “imminent” threat of Mr Putin using nuclear weapons.
+Meanwhile, the West continues to assess the risk of nuclear warfare.
+Mr Biden has warned explicitly that the conflict could lead to “nuclear armageddon.”
+However, the White House has insisted that it has no reason to believe there is an “imminent” threat of Mr Putin using such weapons just yet.

-The Kremlin leader made clear in September that Russia would consider use of nuclear weapons against Nato if its territory were to be threatened as a result of its invasion of Ukraine.
+But the Kremlin leader did make clear in September that Russia would consider the use of nuclear weapons against Nato if its territory were to be threatened as a result of the invasion.

-At the time, he warned: “To those who allow themselves to make such statements about Russia, I would like to remind you that our country also has various means of destruction, and for some components more modern than those of the Nato countries.”
+At the time, Mr Putin warned: “To those who allow themselves to make such statements about Russia, I would like to remind you that our country also has various means of destruction, and for some components more modern than those of the Nato countries.”

 The threat was the most significant suggestion of the use of nuclear weapons by a leader with access to those weapons in decades and threatened to return Washington and Moscow to the height of tensions not seen since the Cold War.